justb4/alpumapa.xyz/docs/src/index.md

 The [presentation slides](assets/presentations/osm-workshop-alpumapa-2025-v1.pdf) serve as the main guide.
 This website and the slides can also be used as reference material or for self-study.

 # About This Workshop

-This workshop was developed initially and presented at the [OSGeo.nl FOSS4GNL 2023 in Middelburg](https://foss4g.nl), and translated and extended for workshops within the Spanish Alpujarra region around the city of Válor.
+This workshop was developed initially and presented at the [OSGeo.nl FOSS4GNL 2023 Conference in Middelburg, The Netherlands](https://foss4g.nl), and translated and extended for workshops within the Spanish Alpujarra region around the city of Válor by Just van den Broecke.

 We can imagine offering it at other places as well.
 Let us know if you're interested!
-Also Spanish translations welcome!
+Also: contributors and Spanish translations welcome!

 The license is Creative Commons CC0 1.0 Universal.
 This means you are free to use this material in compliance with the CC0 license.